 What to Serve with Paleo Ricotta and Tomato Baked Eggs:

 This recipe is perfect for any meal from breakfast, weekday lunches, or even a fun brinner (breakfast for dinner) situation.
 Personally, I love to serve this meal for weekend brunches and munch on leftovers the rest of the week.
 Regardless of the time of day, this recipe is served, I like to pair it with fresh fruit such as orange slices, grapes, or berries as well as mixed greens drizzled with olive oil, sprinkled with coarse sea salt, and a squeeze of lemon.
 While you can and should absolutely feel free to play with the salad ingredients and inclusions, be sure not to skip the lemon juice!
 The acid cuts through the richness of the oil to create the perfect balance of healthy flavors.
-Or, if you’re looking for a quick recipe, take a look at this Easy-Peasy House Salad
+Or, if you’re looking for a quick recipe, take a look at this Easy-Peasy House Salad.

 Now, to make this recipe, start by preheating the oven to 375 degrees Fahrenheit.
 While you’re waiting for the oven to preheat, grease a 9X13 baking sheet with butter or oil spray, and set it aside.